julianjca/juliancanderson.com/src/content/blog/becoming-a-minimalist/index.md

 ---
 title: Becoming A Minimalist
 date: "2019-03-07T22:12:03.284Z"
+description: My journey into minimalism and how it changed my perspective on life.
 type: blog-post
+featured: true
+tags:
+  - Life
+  - Minimalism
 ---

 I guess this thing called minimalism has been there for a very long time.
 Saw many videos and read a lot of articles about it since years ago but I was not a fan of it.
 How can you live with a small amount of item?
 How did you manage to survive with the same item over and over again?
 For me it does not make sense at all.
 At least for a couple years ago, until…